Kingston Collegiate and Vocational Institute: K-Botics

-Simon Barber is the current president of the K-Botics team.

 Lake Effect Robotics

 Lake Effect Robotics, otherwise known as FRC team 2708 that was formed as a merger of K-Botics, FRC team 2809, and the CyberFalcons, FRC team 3710.
 Lake Effect Robotics was on the winning alliance at the Detroit FIRST World Championship in 2018.

 Student government

 Many school events and spirit days at KCVI ware organized and implemented by the SA (Students' Association), the KCVI student government.

 Street Smart

 Street Smart is a Community Education Centre of the Limestone District School Board where students can earn their high school diploma in a more relaxed environment.
 They provide on-site secondary education for students aged primarily 16–20 who require an alternative setting for earning high school credits.
 They are staffed with certified secondary school teachers.

 Focus Programs

 The Limestone District School Board offered a number of courses that concentrated on a particular field of interest to give students training, academic experience, and work experience that will give them a foundation in that area of study.
 There were a variety of programs that prepared students for different destinations post-graduation: university, college, apprenticeships, and direct entry into the workplace.
 The programs offered at KCVI specifically included guitar building and radio broadcast journalism.